daniele77/aricpp/README.md

 aricpp also provides an higher level interface, with which you can manipulate asterisk telephonic objects (e.g., channels).

-To use this interface, you need to create an istance of the class `ChannelSet`, on which you can register for channel events (`ChannelSet::OnStasisStarted`, `ChannelSet::OnStasisDestroyed`, `ChannelSet::OnChannelStateChanged`) and create channels (`ChannelSet::CreateChannel()`).
+To use this interface, you need to create an istance of the class `AriModel`, on which you can register for channel events (`AriModel::OnStasisStarted`, `AriModel::OnStasisDestroyed`, `AriModel::OnChannelStateChanged`) and create channels (`AriModel::CreateChannel()`).

 All these methods gives you references to `Channel` objects, that provide the methods for the usual actions on asterisk channels (e.g., ring, answer, hangup, dial, ...).